 Get 'paid' to walk using free apps

-Earn cinema tickets, coffee & more for steps and other activity
+Earn big retailer vouchers, cinema tickets, coffee & more for steps and other activity

 Walking has great value – not just to your health, or to the environment, but also monetary value.
 This is because there are a plethora of free apps (or ones you can use if you have certain health/life insurance plans) that effectively pay you to walk.

 While some apps only record walking, others will also reward you for activities such as running, cycling, and swimming.
-They monitor your activity by either syncing with your phone's built-in pedometer and GPS (so you'll need the location setting turned on), or connecting with third-party fitness apps, or with an activity tracker such as Fitbit or Garmin.
+They monitor your activity by either syncing with your phone's built-in pedometer and GPS, or connecting with third-party fitness apps, or with an activity tracker such as Fitbit or Garmin.

-You'll earn points which can then be converted into vouchers for big retailers such as Currys and John Lewis, cinema tickets, Starbucks coffee or Now TV passes, depending on the activity rewards app you use.
+You'll earn points which can then be converted into vouchers for big retailers such as Amazon and Asda, cinema tickets, and coffee, depending on the activity rewards app you use.

 The NHS says the average person takes between 3,000 and 4,000 steps in a day, but it also says the target for a healthy heart is 10,000 a day, and of course walking's the most environmentally friendly way of getting around.